draskolnikova/draskolnikova.github.io/_posts/2017-08-07-migrating-to-ipv6.md

 ---
 layout: post
-title: Hot to deploy and migrating to IPv6
+title: How to deploy and migrating to IPv6
 categories: [work]
 tags: [work, networking, ipv6]
 ---